How to Understand Your Credit

 If you have imperfect credit, but you want to buy a home, all is not lost.
 Get copies of your credit reports and review them for inaccuracies.
 Simply disputing an incorrect piece of information can help raise your number once the negative information is removed.
 Once you have your score as high as it can go, get prequalified by your lender.
 This will tell you how much home you can afford, and it will also show sellers that you’re serious about buying.

 Keep in mind that when you get prequalified, it is not necessarily a loan guarantee.
 Your credit score and history must remain the same or improve between the prequalification and the loan approval.
 Do not apply for new lines of credit or allow any of your accounts to go delinquent, or the prequalification will mean nothing.
+Find the best home loan for your credit score here!

 How to Fix Your Credit Score to Buy a Home